-This is Inmarsat plc’s second statement to be published in accordance with the Modern Slavery Act 2015.
-Our previous statement was approved and published on 4 May 2017 and set out a summary of the initial steps that Inmarsat was taking to identify modern slavery and human trafficking within this area and seek how best to address this.
+This is Inmarsat plc’s third statement to be published in accordance with the Modern Slavery Act 2015.
+Our previous statement was approved and published on 31 July 2018 and set out a summary of the initial steps that Inmarsat was taking to identify modern slavery and human trafficking within this area and seek how best to address this.

 Inmarsat plc is the leading provider of global mobile satellite communications services headquartered in London with over 1,900 employees.
 Since 1979, Inmarsat has been providing reliable voice and high-speed data communications to governments, enterprises and other organisations, with a range of services that can be used on land, at sea or in the air.
 Inmarsat operates around the world, with a presence in the major ports and centres of commerce on every continent.
 This statement is to meet the requirement for Inmarsat to comply with Section 54, Part 6 of the Modern Slavery Act 2015.
 Any reference to supplier data or information within this statement concerns all suppliers (direct and indirect) under the remit of the Global Procurement team.